Hong Kong Disneyland, closed for five months due to Covid-19, is ready to reopen

 And it looks like Hong Kong Disneyland will follow similar procedures.

 Guests will be required to book reservations online at least one week in advance in order to maintain crowd control.
-Upon arrival, they will have to submit to temperature checks, fill out a health declaration form and wear face masks.
+Upon arrival, they will have to submit to temperature checks and wear face masks.

 Magic Access members, who are the park's annual pass holders, will get priority for booking reservations.